g4l4xyjupiter/SHA256ChecksumCalculator/README.md

 ### Description

-This is a simple Python script for calculating the SHA256 hashes of files.
+Simple Python script for calculating the SHA256 hashes of files.

 ### Usage